 - Anyone shopping in Moab will pay the tax on eligible purchases.
 Estimates from the City’s 2019 sales tax revenues show that at least 79% of all qualifying purchases in Moab are by individuals who do not reside here.
 This means the largest percentage of RAP Tax revenue will come from visitor spending.

-- The tax can only be levied for 10 years and then it must be reauthorized by the voters.
+- The tax can be levied for 10 years and then it must be reauthorized by the voters.

-HOW MUCH WILL THE proposition 8 tax COST?
+HOW MUCH does the RAP tax COST?

 Based on sales tax revenues from 2019, the tax could generate $300,000 to $400,000 in additional revenue for the City.
 The amount of revenue depends entirely on sales for any given year.